 In the FB post I called them the “children” of the herd.
 But that’s only true in spirit.
-Stormy is the youngest at 16 months but Stormy’s mother Saffron is actually the next youngest, and then Mouse at seven.
+Stormy is the youngest, 16 months at the time, but Stormy’s mother Saffron is actually the next youngest, and then Mouse at seven.
 But Mouse still acts like she’s Stormy’s age.
-Anyway, without realizing it, a friend named Jennifer posted a comment on Facebook that caused me to shove this morning’s work aside and write this blog post.
+Anyway, without realizing it, a friend named Jennifer posted a comment on Facebook that caused me to shove the next morning’s work aside and write this blog post.
 Jennifer said, “That’s funny, eating hay with all that luscious looking green grass!”
 She must’ve been wondering why in the world would they do that?

 The reason?
 Because they can.

 Seriously.
 That’s the truth.
 One of the things we discovered when we moved out of dry rocky California over to the luscious green grass of middle Tennessee is that when horses are given the opportunity to live as closely as possible to how they would be living in the wild and are provided the choices they need to balance their own diets, they will.
 When they’ve had enough of the high sugars of the cool season grasses prevalent in middle Tennessee, they’ll switch to crab grass or Bermuda (warm season grass, low sugar).
 We’ve planted a ton of Bermuda but it’s still probably less than 25% of the grasses available.
 So even during the summer we still distribute a half bale of Bermuda hay morning and evening.
 Two reasons: to help ensure maximum movement for the horses by the way we distribute it and to give them an additional way to balance the high sugars of those cool season grasses.